Pilgrimage to Santiago de Compostela in Spain

 Santiago de Compostela: Points of Interest

-We drove to Santiago de Compostela from Porto and enjoyed the tiny villages on the way.
+We drove to Santiago de Compostela from Porto and enjoyed the tiny villages.
 It was easy to find parking right in the city, an easy walk to the old section.
-Here are some of the interesting highlights of this place that we enjoyed in our visit.
+Here are some of the exciting highlights of this place that we enjoyed during our visit.